smusali/ideas/oss/chatco.md

-# **ChatPilot** — *Simple AI Chat CLI Tool*
+# **ChatCo** — *Simple AI Chat CLI Tool*

 *A lightweight, open-source command-line tool that helps you manage AI conversations and build chat applications from the terminal.*

 ---

-## **What is ChatPilot?**
+## **What is ChatCo?**

-ChatPilot is a simple CLI tool that lets you create, manage, and interact with AI chat sessions directly from your terminal.
+ChatCo is a simple CLI tool that lets you create, manage, and interact with AI chat sessions directly from your terminal.
 Perfect for developers who want to quickly test AI models, manage conversations, and build chat applications without complex setup.

 ---